fatiando/pooch/paper/paper.md

 Scientific software is usually created to analyze, model, and visualize data.
 As such, many software libraries include sample datasets in their distributions for use in documentation, tests, benchmarks, and workshops.
-Prominent examples in Python include scikit-learn [@scikit-learn] and scikit-image [@scikit-image].
-The usual approach is to include smaller datasets in the GitHub repository directly and package them with the source and binary distributions.
+The usual approach is to include smaller datasets in the GitHub repository directly and package them with the source and binary distributions (e.g., scikit-learn [@scikit-learn] and scikit-image [@scikit-image] do this).
 Larger datasets require writing code to download the files from a remote server to the user's computer.
 The same problem is faced by scientists using version control to manage their